DLibatique/dlibatique.github.io/metoo.md

 ---
 layout: page
-title: "Ovid in the #MeToo Era"
+title: "Ovid in the #MeToo Era: Classics in the 21st Century"
 ---

 Daniel Libatique, College of the Holy Cross